DanTappan/VISCA-Game-Controller/README.md

 </tr>
 <tr>
 <td>
 Manual Focus Near/Far.
 Push the left trigger to start focusing nearer (as in, closer to the operator), release to stop.
-Similarly the right trigger focuses further away.
+Similarly, the right trigger focuses further away.
 </td>
 <td>
 Left and right trigger